Armotik/NaurelliaCraftWebsite/readme.md

 - Controller : Contains the controllers of the project
   - Admin : Contains the admin controllers of the project
     - DashboardController.php : Contains the dashboard controller of the project
+    - InfractionsCrudController.php : Contains the infractions crud controller of the project
+    - UserIGCrudController.php : Contains the user IG crud controller of the project
     - UserCrudController.php : Contains the user crud controller of the project
   - SecurityController.php : Contains the security controller of the project
   - RegistrationController.php : Contains the registration controller of the project